 If you love this pear frangipane tart with puff pastry, you may also like these:

-Pear Tart With Puff Pastry
+Pear Frangipane Tart (With Puff Pastry)

 Equipment